LowerShotower/novation-launchkey-49-working-leds-custom/README.md

 Holding Loop_btn, then pressing rb1 or rb2 while clips in two scenes are playing will stop playing clips ONLY in the appropriate scene.

-Keybindings have been changed:

-Master_btn__off:

-* fb1 - device
-* fb2 - send
-* fb3 - none
-* fb4 - layout
-* fb5, 6, 7, 8 - as usual.

-Master_btn__on:

-* fb1 - cut
-* fb2 - copy
-* fb3 - create new instrument track
-* fb4 - color
-* fb5 - none
-* fb6 - quantize
-* fb7, 8 - as usual.

-In Bitwig you can find two unrelated input devices: Launchpad 49 and Launchpad pads.

-### 12 Feb 2018
-Bug with auto shutdown of Master_btn as inControl_Prads_btn is pressed was fixed.
-Bug with  incorrect switching on off of drumpads/other modes was fixed.
-Popup browser scrolling was improved.

 ### 13 Feb 2018
 Take over mode for faders and knobs has been implemented.
 Test it please.
 Waiting for your feedback. =)

-## TODO
-1. Scaling mode
-1. Device on/off